ElaxDev/UNIT3D-AUTH/README.md

-# JPTV-AUTH
+# UNIT3D-AUTH

- An user authentication bot for the [JPTV Club](https://jptv.club/) Discord server, but works with any [Unit3D](https://github.com/HDInnovations/UNIT3D-Community-Edition) private torrent tracker.
+A Discord bot to authenticate users in a Discord server according to if they are registered in a torrent tracker using [Unit3D](https://github.com/HDInnovations/UNIT3D-Community-Edition).

 ## Setup